Colgate Penstock Pipe Incident

 The rupture caused significant damage to New Colgate Powerhouse and two switchyards shared with Pacific Gas & Electric.
 A full damage assessment is ongoing, but the damage appears extensive.
 As a result, hydropower generation at the Colgate facilities is suspended until repairs can be completed.

-It's too soon to know.
-The exact cause is under investigation.
+The exact cause is under investigation by an independent body of engineers.
 Yuba Water will share confirmed information as it becomes available.

 Yuba Water is proactive about maintenance across its facilities.
 The agency strives to stay ahead of major equipment failures, forced outages and prides itself on keeping all equipment and infrastructure in excellent condition.